dansmyers/Algorithms/Quiz_Reviews/Sprint-1-Review.md

 Here's a classic question that sometimes shows up in programming interviews. **Do some research** to find a solution, then write it up in pseudocode.

+Suppose you have a non-circular linked list and want to detect if it contains a cycle.
+That is, you want to check if any node's `next` field points to a node earlier in the list.
+This should never happen in a normal linked list.

+Describe an algorithm for solving the cycle detection problem.